Review of Juvederm for the Treatment of Acne Scars

 - Medical Community - June 26th 2018

-Juvederm has been proven to the one of the best treatments for treating various types of scars such as those resulting from acne.
-Results are long lasting, customer reviews highly positive and only minor side effects have been observed when applied by highly trained medical professionals.
+Juvederm dermal filler is proven to be one of the best treatments for reducing the appearance of scars, including those caused by acne.
+The results are long lasting, patient feedback is highly positive and only minor side effects have been observed when injection is undertaken by highly trained medical professionals.

 Types of scars treated with Juvederm

-Scars from acne scarring can represent an unpleasant reminder which impels many afflicted patients to seek treatment for the condition.
-Prevalent in patients with severe forms of acne, such as nodular and cystic, acne scars fall into 2 types: atrophic and hypertrophic scars.
-Of the 2, dermal fillers are able to treat the former, and are particularly suited to improve the look of scars that have left indentations in the skin, especially rolling scars and less-defined boxcar scars.
+Scars from acne can cause embarassment, motivating patients to seek treatment for the condition.
+Prevalent in patients with severe forms of acne, such as nodular and cystic, acne scars fall into two categories: atrophic and hypertrophic scars.

 Why use Juvederm for acne scars?